Recruiting Strategy

 3 Signs Your Candidate Is Using an Audio Agent

-Because the technology relies on a "Listen → Process → Speak" loop, it leaves behind specific behavioral artifacts.
+Because the technology relies on a "Listen, Process, Speak" loop, it leaves behind specific behavioural artefacts.
 Here is how to spot them.

 1. The "Processing" Latency